circle11s/capstone/README.md

 - Install [Python 3](https://www.python.org/downloads/)
 - Create a virtual environment using `python3 -m venv venv`
-- Activate the virtual environment using `source venv/bin/activate`
+- If you're on Linux or MacOs, activate the virtual environment using `source venv/bin/activate`
+- If you're on Windows, activate the virtual environment using `venv\Scripts\activate.bat`
 - Install requirements using `pip install -r requirements.txt`

 _Client Setup_